Federal Plea Agreements Attorney

 Option one is to plead guilty “open” to the Court.
 What this means is that the Defendant pleads guilty as charged without a plea agreement with the Government.

-Option two is to plead guilty with a plea agreement.
-A plea agreement is a contract between the Government and the Defendant.
+Option two is pleading guilty in federal court with a federal plea agreement.
+A federal plea agreement is a contract between the Government and the Defendant.
 In the plea agreement, the Government and Defendant make each other promises.
 Like any contract, both sides give things up, and both sides get things they want.

 How Does The Federal Plea Agreement Process Work?